aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

         animations: [appModuleAnimation()]
     })

-Now, we can now the buttons, but they don't work since we haven't defined the deletePerson method yet.
+Now, we can now see the buttons, but they don't work since we haven't defined the deletePerson method yet.

 #### Application Service